 The Treasurer shall upon expiration of his/her term of office, deliver to his/her successor control over all funds of the Trust, together with all Trust books, records, documents, supplies, files, checkbooks, etc., under his/her possession or control.

-The Treasurer shall be responsible for filing all necessary and required State and Federal reports, notices, etc., relating to the finances of the Trust.
-The Treasurer shall ensure an external audit of the Trust finances is completed and a report submitted to the Board of Directors by the end of May of each year.
+The Treasurer shall be responsible for filing the annual tax return to the IRS by May 15 each year.
+The Treasurer shall ensure an external audit of the Trust finances is completed and a report submitted to the Board of Directors by the end of May every other year, next audit is due 2019.

 Section 6.
 Assistance Coordinator